 Frame (Brussels media community)

-These three actors alone cover a very broad spectrum of activities in their fields, and they will be joined by an innovation platform dedicated to the sector and consisting of a co-working space and a business centre.
+It will be joined by an innovation platform dedicated to the sector and consisting of a co-working space and a business centre.
 Frame will thus become the first Belgian public/private/academic collaborative platform dedicated to the media, audiovisual and communication industries.

 Given the integration of these different operators and multiple functions and services within the same building, it will also be a kind of ‘miniature mediapark.brussels’.